 Written by: Natalia Brown

-Just last month, a study documented the highest concentrations of microplastics ever recorded within deep-sea ocean sediments: 1.9 million microplastic pieces per square meter!
+Just last month, one study documented the highest concentrations of microplastics ever recorded within deep-sea ocean sediments: 1.9 million microplastic pieces per square meter!

 The scientists were examining sediment samples from the depths of the Tyrrhenian Sea to investigate the role of deep ocean currents in microplastic transport and deposition, and all 16 of their sediment core samples were found to contain microplastic particles.

-According to the Society of Environmental Toxicology and Chemistry, littering and landfill discharge into rivers and oceans are the main pathways through which plastics enter the ocean.
+According to the Society of Environmental Toxicology and Chemistry, littering and landfill discharge are the main pathways whereby plastics enter our rivers and oceans.
 The density of plastic marine debris accumulated determines if plastic waste remains on the surface, becomes beached in coastal areas and estuaries, or sinks to deep-sea sediments.

-Studies have consistently indicated that microplastics are unintentionally consumed by marine organisms.
-Research has highlighted the ingestion of microplastics by species marked for human consumption and the infiltration of micro and (even smaller) nanoplastics in filtered drinking water.
-According to National Geographic reporting, most standard water treatment facilities do not effectively remove all microplastics.
+Studies have also consistently indicated that microplastics are unintentionally consumed by marine organisms.
+Scholars highlight the ingestion of microplastics by species marked for human consumption and the infiltration of micro- and (even smaller) nanoplastics in filtered drinking water.
+This is a widespread problem because most standard water treatment facilities do not effectively remove all microplastics.

-Even though they have long been a by-product of other pollution sources, microplastics are a relatively new field of study.
-Scientists have investigated the fate of plastic marine debris in the context of the material’s life cycle, to find that plastic cannot be chemically broken down on its own overtime.
-Plastic waste, instead, only physically decomposes from macro to micro to nano plastics over hundreds of years.
+Even though microplastics have been a problematic by-product of solid waste for decades, they represent a relatively new area of multidisciplinary study.
+Scientists have investigated the fate of plastic marine debris in the context of the life cycle of plastics, finding that plastic cannot be chemically broken down on its own overtime.
+Plastic waste, instead, only physically decomposes from macro- to micro- to nano-plastics over hundreds of years.

-Polymer scientists have sought to identify new possibilities for recycling existing plastics, including macroplastics in circulation as well as micro- and nanoplastics to be collected from the depths of our oceans.
-This has been a challenge because there are a number of unique plastic polymers used to produce the diverse, highly durable products we depend on around the world.
+Polymer scientists have sought to identify new possibilities for recycling plastics, including macroplastics, collected from the depths of our oceans.
+This has been a challenge because there are a number of unique plastic polymers used to produce the highly durable products that we use and discard.
 Two large areas of focus have been optimizing methodology to increase the amount of times that plastic materials can be recycled and finding new ways to transition existing materials for very different applications than their original form.
-One such example is the continued demand for composite materials made from fiberglass and carbon fibers by engineers building things like cars and wind turbines.
-It would be ideal to satisfy that demand using reprocessed plastics; but the recycling process is not as simple as the closed loop method most often used to recover and recycle materials from your big blue bin.
+One example of an area for growth is demand for composite materials made from fiberglass and carbon fibers.
+Engineers use these materials for building automobile and wind turbine frames.
+It would be ideal to satisfy their needs using reprocessed plastics, but that would require complex logistics and technology that is not yet efficiently coordinated.